Jopp-gh/Obsidian-Dune84/README.md

 ### 👔 Collaboration
 **thanks for your interest in my theme**.
 Right now I'm looking for people interested to :
 - rework my current documentation, to make **Dune** even more accessible.
 Send me a message in private on [Jopp](https://forum.obsidian.md/t/theme-dune/60433), thanks!
-- Feel free to contribute with git pulls for tablets and optimisations for iPhone.
+- Feel free to contribute with git pulls for tablets and other optimisations.
-- If you have ideas relevant to **Dune** or you want to report bugs, open a ticked at the top page under [issues](https://github.com/Jopp-gh/Obsidian-Dune84/issues)
+- If you've any ideas relevant to **Dune** or want to report bugs, then feel free to open a ticked on top, under [issues](https://github.com/Jopp-gh/Obsidian-Dune84/issues)

 <br>